utrecht

 • your name

-• your affiliation (university or other institution where you might work or study)
+• your affiliation (university or institution you work or study at)

-• your ideas about contributing to the summerschool (e.g. a short abstract for a research paper, a workshop proposal, or poster presentation).
-Different formats and proposals are welcomed
+• your ideas for contribution to the summer school (e.g., a short summary of a research paper, a proposal for a workshop or poster presentation).
+You are welcome to propose different formats or proposals.

 For this course you are required to upload the following documents when applying: